Company visits

 When the speakers were delivered, I was taken aback by the size of the boxes and the total weight of the shipment—over 400 pounds, including the pallet the boxes were strapped to.
 Unboxed, each Tower 8 weighs 175 pounds and stands nearly 5′ tall with its aluminum supports and optional rubber feet in place.
 From the photos I’d seen earlier, I never expected the speaker to be that big and heavy, which brings me to my first point about the Tower 8.

 The term game changer is overused in hi-fi, since something significant enough to warrant that description comes along only rarely.
 But in terms of how companies sell speakers, the Tower 8 could change the game.
-I’ve never seen a speaker of such size and weight being sold online the way Arendal is here—shipping, taxes, and duties included.
+I’ve never seen a company selling a speaker of such size and weight online the way Arendal is doing here—shipping, taxes, and duties included.
 I can’t help but think that if Arendal pulls off selling the Tower 8 this way, they might truly have changed the game, because their success could get other manufacturers to consider the possibility of selling big and heavy products directly to consumers.

 There were more surprises, including the cabinet.
 It’s made from HDF, like the Tower S, but has a feeling of such solidity, you could mistake it for metal.
 The vertical and horizontal curvatures of the front baffle aren’t just visually striking.
 The vertical curvature also provides a functional benefit: it allows for proper pointing of the six drivers toward the listening position.
 Those six drivers are all-new designs for this series, and are unlike those I’ve seen from any manufacturer.
 That wasn’t the case with the Tower S, whose drivers looked to me like they were sourced from a typical OEM supplier.